 Model of International Cooperation

-The Montreal Protocol started out life as a means of protecting and healing the ozone layer.
-It has done its job well over the past three decades.
-The ozone layer is in the process of being regenerated.
-The partnership under the Montreal Protocol is exactly what is needed now to address climate change, which is a threat to our communities.
+The Montreal Protocol began as a means of protecting and healing the ozone layer.
+It has performed its role effectively over the past three decades.
+The ozone layer is in the process of regenerating.
+The collaboration established by the Montreal Protocol is precisely what is needed now to address climate change, a significant threat to our communities.

 António Guterres, Secretary-General, United Nations said, “The Montreal Protocol and the Kigali Amendment show us that by acting together, anything is possible.
 So let us act now to slow climate change, feed the world’s hungry and protect the planet that we all depend on.”

 The Vienna Convention and its Montreal Protocol unified the world to reduce the gases responsible for creating a hole in the planet’s ozone layer.
 The ozone layer is critical in shielding all living beings against deadly UV radiation.
-Such cooperation proves a positive impact to put the ozone layer on the road to recovery, safeguarding human and ecosystem health.
+Such cooperation has a positive impact, putting the ozone layer on the path of recovery and safeguarding human and ecosystem health.

-The ozone treaties have a significant role to play in this work, mainly through the Kigali Amendment of the Montreal protocol.
-137 nations have backed the Kigali Amendment and, fully implemented, will prevent 0.4°C of global warming.
+The ozone treaties play a significant role in this effort, mainly through the Kigali Amendment of the Montreal protocol.
+137 nations have backed the Kigali Amendment, which, if fully implemented, will prevent 0.4°C of global warming.

 The Atmosphere and Ozone Layer

-The small blue and green planet is perhaps the only one in the solar system and probably in the galaxy where life exists.
-According to the belief of modern science, life exists in a about 15 km deep spherical shell known as the biosphere.
-It is into three layers – the atmosphere (air), the hydrosphere (water), and the lithosphere (rock and soil) where humans, animals, microbes, and plants exist.
+Our small blue and green planet is perhaps the only one in the solar system, and probably the galaxy, where life exists.
+According to modern science, life exists in a roughly 15 km thick spherical shell known as the biosphere.
+It consists of three layers – the atmosphere (air), the hydrosphere (water), and the lithosphere (rock and soil) – where humans, animals, microbes, and plants exist.

 ■ Also Read: World Earth Day: Theme, Quotes, Celebration, Importance

-The atmosphere consists of a mixture of gases and particles that surround our planet; upon seeing from elevation, the atmosphere appears as a thin seam of dark blue light on a curved horizon.
+The atmosphere consists of a mixture of gasses and particles that surround our planet; when viewed from elevation, the atmosphere appears as a thin seam of dark blue light on the curved horizon.
 The atmosphere expands some hundred kilometers in layers that surround the Earth-like rings.
-Though, 99% of its overall mass remains in two regions, the inner troposphere and the outer Stratosphere within the first 50 km above the Earth’s surface.
+However, 99% of its mass is contained within two regions: the inner troposphere and the outer Stratosphere, both within the first 50 km above the Earth’s surface.

 What Is Ozone or Ozone Layer?

 Oxygen happens in the atmosphere as single oxygen atoms (O), as two oxygen atoms (O2), and as three oxygen atoms called Ozone (O3).
 The ozone layer, as an invisible filter, protects our planet from the sun’s damaging UV (ultraviolet) rays.
-Ozone absorbs nearly all entering UV radiation and inhibits it from reaching the surface of Earth.
-It is the protective effect of ozone that allows life to happen on Earth.
+Ozone absorbs nearly all incoming UV radiation and prevents it from reaching the surface of Earth.
+The protective effect of ozone allows life to exists on Earth.

 What Is Ultraviolet Radiation?